jagi/meteor-astronomy/README.md

   - Vote
   - I18n

-## Change log
+## Changelog

-Change log can be found in the HISTORY.md file.
+Changelog can be found in the HISTORY.md file.

 ## Examples

-At the beginning let's take a look at simple example showing how to use Meteor Astronomy and later we will describe in details how it works.
+In the beginning, let's take a look at a simple example showing how to use Meteor Astronomy.
+We will describe it in details in the following sections of this documentation.

 **Example 1: Basic operations**